adamalston/v2/README.md

 This website is designed to be simple and accessible.
 The `Particles.js` library creates dynamic particles making the website both interactive and visually inviting.
 Large fonts are used to enhance readability.

+## :key: Open Source

+I made this website open source under the assumption that others would use the code to create their own websites.
+I only ask that you use this code with attribution as I have spent a significant amount of time writing it.

+If you have any questions, open an issue and I will respond accordingly.

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Flag_font_awesome.svg/24px-Flag_font_awesome.svg.png" alt="Flag Icon" role="img" aria-label="icon representing a flag" /> Icons

 <a href="https://fontawesome.com/" role="link" aria-label="visit the Font Awesome website to learn more about the icon library">Font Awesome</a> icons